vanhoutk/Private-Search/README.md

 - Management of categories -- add, remove, restore (after remove), import, export
 - Add an "about" tab
 - KVH - Improve the training_data.js
-- KVH - Add functionality for exporting the pri history

 ## Timeline